 This was mentioned at the beginning of this chapter.
 Projects are unique operations that are conducted to meet specific goals.
 Examples of projects might be the development of software to increase employee productivity, the construction of a building to house community events, or the design of a website to decrease call volume to a business.

 The project plan is a form of communication and arguably one of the most important deliverables on a project, as it provides detail on what should be happening at any point during the course of a project.
 You can find plenty of sample plans and templates on the TeamGantt website.

 The project team includes the people who are responsible for conducting tasks and completing deliverables on a project.
 Project teams vary by industry and project type, and companies recruit the proper team members with expertise to conduct the work.

-Resourcing plans are created to ensure that staff are properly assigned to projects and not being over- or under-utilized.
-A simple way to sort this out is by using the resourcing functionality in TeamGantt, which allows you to assign people to tasks and estimate the time needed to complete tasks.
+Resourcing plans are created to ensure staff are properly assigned to projects and not being over- or underutilized.
+A simple way to sort this out is by using the resource management features in TeamGantt, which allows you to assign people to tasks and estimate the time needed to complete them.

-When working on large projects, you might hear the ultimate decision maker or funder referred to as the project sponsor.
-This person has ultimate authority over the project and will be involved to make funding decisions, resolve issues and scope changes, approve deliverables, and provides overall strategic direction.
+When working on large projects, you might hear the ultimate decision-maker or funder referred to as the project sponsor.
+This person has ultimate authority over the project and will be involved in making funding decisions, resolving issues and scope changes, approving deliverables, and providing overall strategic direction.

 Stakeholders are the people who have an actual stake in the outcome of the project.
-They can be internal to the project (think marketing, IT, and other departments), but also external to the project (suppliers, investors, partners, etc.).
+They may be internal to the project (marketing, IT, and other departments), as well as external to the project (suppliers, investors, partners, etc.).

-The Waterfall process requires a fair amount of planning and requirements gathering before work begins.
+The Waterfall process requires a fair amount of planning and requirement-gathering before work begins.
 Without that initial planning, steps can be missed, incomplete, or even out of line.
 Further, any alteration to project requirements can cause a change in scope.

 Educating yourself on project management is the first step in defining what your organization needs.
-The best job you can do is take this information and adapt it to your situation.
+So take this information, and adapt it to your situation.

 Learn how easy project planning can be with TeamGantt.
 Create your first gantt chart for free.